 On June 16, 2016, the Company acquired the business and assets of Tamaka as a result of an amalgamation between Tamaka and a wholly owned subsidiary of the Company.
-Tamaka was party to three debentures with an aggregate principal amount of approximately \$2 million, payable to Kesselrun Resources Ltd. (TSXV: KES) (the "Debentures") which debentures remain outstanding and are liabilities of a subsidiary of the Company.
-Kesselrun has alleged that the debentures were required to be converted into common shares of the Company as a result of the amalgamation transaction with Tamaka.
+Tamaka was party to three debentures with an aggregate principal amount of approximately \$2.1 million, payable to Kesselrun Resources Ltd. (TSXV: KES) (the "Debentures") which debentures remain outstanding and are liabilities of a subsidiary of the Company.
+Kesselrun has commenced an action before the Ontario Superior Court alleging that the debentures were required to be converted into common shares of the Company as a result of the amalgamation transaction with Tamaka and seeking an order for, among other things, the issuance to Kesselrun of shares of First Mining or, in the alternative, damages.
 The Company disagrees with this position and takes the position that the Debentures have not been converted and remain outstanding.

-The Company has engaged legal counsel and at this time cannot definitively predict the outcome of this dispute.
+The Company has engaged legal counsel and at this time cannot definitively predict the outcome of this dispute, however, the maximum conversion would approximate \$4.7 million in common shares as at September 30, 2016.